tkiraly/regional/regional.md

 |6|All 125 kHz ON ChMask applies to channels 65 to 72|
 |7|All 125 kHz OFF ChMask applies to channels 65 to 72|

-**Table 11: ChMaskCntl value table**
+**Table 13: ChMaskCntl value table**

 If ***ChMaskCntl*** = 6 then 125 kHz channels are enabled, if ***ChMaskCntl*** = 7 then 125 kHz channels are disabled.
 Simultaneously the channels 64 to 71 are set according to the ***ChMask*** bit mask.
 The DataRate specified in the command need not be valid for channels specified in the ChMask, as it governs the global operational state of the end-device.

-**Note:** FCC regulation requires hopping over at least 50 channels when  using maximum output power.
-It is possible to have end-devices with less channels (at least six 125 kHz channels) when limiting the end-device transmit power to 21 dBm.
+**Note**: FCC regulation requires hopping over at least 50 channels when using maximum output power.
+It is possible to have end-devices with less channels when limiting the end-device conducted transmit power to 21 dBm.

 **Note**: A common network server action may be to reconfigure a device through multiple LinkAdrReq commands in a contiguous block of MAC Commands.
 For example to reconfigure a device from 64 channel operation to the first 8 channels could contain two LinkAdrReq, the first (ChMaskCntl = 7) to disable all 125kHz channels and the second (ChMaskCntrl = 0) to enable a bank of 8 125kHz channels.